MinnPost/donations/README.md

 Restarting the batch process on Heroku
 --------------------------------------

-We've only seen this happen once, but apparently it is possible for the batch process in `batch.py` to fail and need to be rerun manually.
+We've only seen this happen once (in our case, it was because the broker was overloaded by another user), but apparently it is possible for the batch process in `batch.py` to fail and need to be rerun manually.
+It seems to be a good idea to restart after this.

 This can be done on the command line like this:

 ```
 heroku run python batch.py --app app-name app.py
+heroku restart --app app-name
 ```

 ### Tests